digital-asset/daml/docs/source/daml/stdlib/index.rst

 Usage
 *****

-The standard library is included in the DAML compiler so it can be used straight out of the box.
+The standard library is included in the DAML compiler, so you can access it easily.

-To use something from the standard library, import the module in the same way as a module in your project.
+To use something from the standard library, import the module it's in.
 For example:

 .. code-block:: daml